 10 Essential Tips for Securing FTP and SFTP Servers

 Most organizations use FTP or SFTP servers to exchange files and other critical business documents with their trading partners.
 Unfortunately, these servers have become a primary target for hackers, putting your FTP or SFTP server at risk of a costly data breach.
-Bob Luebbe, Chief Architect at Linoma Software, a division of HelpSystems, recently hosted a webinar to help you ensure your FTP or SFTP server is secure and compliant.
+Bob Luebbe, Chief Architect for GoAnywhere MFT (formerly of Linoma Software and now HelpSystems) hosted a webinar to help you ensure your FTP or SFTP server is secure and compliant.
 He was joined by Steve Luebbe, Director of Engineering, and Dan Freeman, Senior Solutions Consultant.

 The Three Tenets of Information Security